 Tarsal tunnel syndrome

-Tarsal tunnel syndrome develops when the tarsal tunnel gets swollen and constricted.
+Tarsal tunnel dysfunction develops when the tarsal tunnel gets swollen and constricted.
 This nerve originates in the ankle and terminates in the foot.
 Click here to know how to get rid of Tarsal tunnel dysfunctions.

 Arthritis is a condition that can be inflammatory or degenerative, affecting the joints and causing pain; the most prevalent varieties are osteoarthritis and rheumatoid arthritis.
 Both forms of arthritis can have a significant effect on the foot and ankle joints.